mzakariaCERN/FunWithSQL/DataBases.md

 ```

 You can also have multiple columns in the bracket.
 But generally speaking, the fewer columns in a primary kye, the better.

+Ever table should have a primary key identified